How do I apply for financial aid at Loyola University Maryland?

 Do I need to be admitted before I can apply for financial aid?

-No. Applicants for admission should submit the CSS PROFILE and FAFSA as soon after January 1 as possible but no later than February 15, Loyola's financial aid application deadline.
+No. Applicants for admission should submit the CSS PROFILE and FAFSA according to the application filing deadlines listed above.

 Can I transfer my aid from another school to Loyola University?

 Most financial aid awards cannot be transferred from one institution to another.
 If you are planning to transfer to Loyola from another institution, you must make sure that the results of your FAFSA and CSS PROFILE are sent to Loyola by our published application deadline.
 If you are a Maryland state resident and have been awarded a state scholarship or grant, you must contact the Maryland Higher Education Commission to have the aid transferred.